Scintillation pulse characterization with spectrum-inspired temporal neural networks: case studies on particle detector signals: Discussion

-Throughout the simulation and the experiment, we illustrate how to use spectrum-inspired temporal neural networks as representation learning backbones to improve the performance of common tasks for scintillation signals.
-It can be seen that \emph{TimesNet-LE} can serve as a lightweight feature extractor with significantly enhanced performance.
+Throughout the case studies, we illustrate how to use spectrum-inspired temporal neural networks as representation learning backbones to improve the performance of complex tasks for scintillation signals.
+Here we present a discussion mainly on the applicability of the proposed method.